worldbank/gld/Support/B - Country Survey Details/PHL/LFS/Education_Levels.md

 #### Additional Notes for survey year 2019

 The first two rounds of 2019, January and April, are factor labelled data types and the second two, July and October, are integer, without labels.
-The underlying value labels for all may, in theory, be the same.
-However, the underlying values for the first two rounds are slightly different than those of the second two.
-The PSCED 2017 codebooks is uite extensive and clear that the values and labels for the first two rounds are *almost* exactly correct, expect for a few exception in early school year groupings: it appears that the some education categories have been grouped and the resulting grouping has been formed into a numeric value that does not appear in the codebook.
+The underlying values for the first two rounds are slightly different from those of the second two, but the broad prefix structure is the same and follows the PSCED 2017 ladder much more closely than in earlier years.

-For example, instead of listing out the “raw” values for grade 1, grade 2, grade 3, grade 4, and grade 5 – and making labels for each – the data has been constructed with a “new” value `y` that represents “grades 1-5” with a label such as “Grades 1-5”.
-Neither this value nor label appear in the 2017 PSCED, nor the numeric versions of the variables in other rounds.
-The original values that represent grades 1, grades 2, grades 3, etc do not appear in the factor labelled data variables, nor is there an
-“original” integer variable available.

-This “grouping” appears to have been constructed for: - grades 1 - 5 - grades 7 - 9

-Furthermore, there are key non-grouped levels that, similarly, do not appear in the 2017 PSCED codebook, including those for: - Grade 10, but whose value *does not* appear in the integer data for other rounds - Grade 11, and whose value *does* appear in the integer data for other rounds - Grade 12, and whose value *does* appear in the integer data for other rounds

-Additionally, for the integer-labelled data (July and October rounds), there are a number of numeric values that do not appear in the PSCED 2017 Codebook, similarly to the 2008 Schema situation.
-While many of these values could be inferred based on patterns and counts from previous years (ie, clusters of digits that end in 1, 2, and 3 refer to primary grades 1, 2, and 3), there’s no way to confirm these inferences – they are merely guesses without some sort of documentation evidence.

-For the time being, I am simply going to leave the education levels missing for the final two rounds until more information can be gathered, which seems the safest choice for now.
-Thus, I will only code based on the labelled factor/January and April rounds initially.
+The first two rounds use grouped values that do not appear literally in the PSCED 2017 codebook.
+For example, the data use grouped values such as `10010` for grades 1 to 5 and `24010` for grades 7 to 9, rather than listing each detailed school grade separately.
+The later two rounds then use a more detailed unlabeled version of the same broad structure, with values such as `10011` to `10018`, `24011` to `24015`, `40001` to `40003`, `50001` to `50003`, and `60001` to `60006`.

+For this reason, the harmonization treats January and April as the labelled reference rounds and extends the same broad ladder to July and October.
+The main basis is that the first digit remains stable and informative across all four rounds: `0` for early childhood, `1` for primary, `2` for lower secondary, `3` for upper secondary, `4` for post-secondary non-tertiary, `5` for short-cycle tertiary, `6` for bachelor level, `7` for master level, and `8` for doctoral level.
+The later-quarter detailed codes are therefore mapped back to the same GLD education ladder rather than being left missing.